-- Platinum Card from American Express (Personal): 25,000 Membership Rewards bonus points when you spend $2,000 during your first 3 months of Card membership, plus get one year of Amazon Prime after you sign up for a new membership with your Card and meet the spending requirement in the same time period (with Amazon Prime you get unlimited free two-day shipping)
+- The Platinum Card® from American Express (Personal): 25,000 Membership Rewards bonus points when you spend $2,000 during your first 3 months of Card membership, plus get one year of Amazon Prime after you sign up for a new membership with your Card and meet the spending requirement in the same time period (with Amazon Prime you get unlimited free two-day shipping) this offer has expired

 - The Business Platinum Card® from American Express OPEN: 25,000 Membership Rewards bonus points after you spend $5,000 in the first 3 months of Card membership